Khalylexe/Idksomething/README.md

 ## Getting Started

-To get started with SevenSeas, follow these steps:
+To get started with ####, follow these steps:

-1. Clone the repository: `git clone https://github.com/Khalylexe/SevenSeas.git`
+1. Clone the repository: `git clone https://github.com/Khalylexe/idksomething.git`
 2. Follow the prerequisites for setting up Tauri and SvelteKit as outlined in the [Tauri Getting Started Guide](https://tauri.app/v1/guides/getting-started/prerequisites).
 3. Install dependencies: `pnpm install`